 Hebrews 13:20 - "May the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus Christ." - God resurrected Jesus.
 These two are not equal.
-The greater resurrects the lesser.
+The greater resurrected the lesser.

-Hebrews 13:21 - "May he work in us what is pleasing to him, through Jesus Christ." -Christians are God's work, done through Jesus.
+Hebrews 13:21 - "May he work in us what is pleasing to him, through Jesus Christ." - Christians are God's work, done through Jesus.
 God and Jesus are separate.

 The book of Hebrews gives no support for the doctrine of the Trinity, but, rather, provides much evidence against it.
+The Trinity is not found in Hebrews.